CanelaSoftware/cassiaDB_docs/Sync/SyncComplete.md

 ---

 ## Summary:
 This command will sync a specified table bi-directionally between cloud and local.
 The end result will be a perfect match between cloud and local.
-New records and records with the same cdbRecordID will by synced both directions.
+Unique records are synced to the target.
+Records with the same cdbRecordID will have their cdbRecordVersion compared.
+The newer version will be synced to the target.

 ## Inputs:
 * **`tInputA`** *(Array)* - An array that specifies which table to sync.